The Fascinating Concepts of Advanced Gemini

 Gemini Paraglider

-Paraglider Gemini was supposed to use a Rogallo wing and a set of wheels or skids to land on the ground after reentry.
+Paraglider Gemini was the proposal to use a Rogallo wing and a set of wheels or skids to land the Gemini capsule on the ground after reentry.
 A Rogallo wing is a self-inflating flexible wing as shown in the picture below.
-Three test articles called Test Tow Vehicles were towed and dropped by helicopters to test the functionality of the paraglider in 1964 and 1965.
+Three test articles called Test Tow Vehicles were towed and dropped by helicopter to test the functionality of the paraglider in 1964 and 1965.
 This method of landing was unfavored due to delays in development and failures in testing, as the final test occurred after the success of Gemini 3 and was no longer of interest to NASA.
 This is also how Big Gemini would have landed.

 Flight-tested Gemini Paraglider now on display in the National Air & Space Museum